 Remember, an attorney may not charge more than 20% of the compensation which is in dispute.
 That means any amount of money that the employer/insurance carrier is paying on a voluntary basis cannot be subject to an attorney fee.
 Only if the attorney gets you more money than the employer/insurance carrier has agreed to pay, can an attorney charge a fee.
 If you contact an attorney that agrees to review your case, but wants money up front for investigation, you are in the wrong office.
 Our firm will always answer questions concerning your rights under the Worker’s Compensation Law.
-We will not charge you a fee unless we actually agree to take the case, you agree to hire us and we actually get you some money.
+We do not charge a fee until YOU GET PAID.

 Losing your job because of a work-related injury is a devastating and frightening thing, but the fact is that it can happen.
 If it happens to you, there are several things you can do about it.

 If you lost your job because your injury has left you unable to work anywhere, you have a right to claim permanent total disability.
 In addition, you would have the right to claim social security disability benefits.
 These are very difficult claims, and the insurance companies rarely pay them without a big fight.
 If you think you have such a claim, call us right away.